Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity: Numerical results and discussion

 \subsection{Isotropic configurations}

 Let us begin by examining the isotropic case (i.e., when $p_t = p_r = p$) within the context of $5D$ EGB gravity.
 To do so, we numerically integrate the modified TOV equations (\ref{17}) and (\ref{18}) with boundary conditions (\ref{19}) from the center at $r=0$ up to the stellar surface at $r = r_{\rm sur}$ where the pressure vanishes.
 In addition, we set $\sigma =0$ and specify a value for the coupling constant $\alpha$.
-In particular, for a central mass density $\rho_c = 2.0 \times 10^{18}\ \rm kg/m^3$ with SLy EoS (\ref{20}), we obtain the solutions shown in Fig. \ref{figure1}.
-This figure shows typical values for the star's mass $M \sim$ (1.2 - 1.7) $M_{\odot}$ corresponding to their isotropic pressure.
+In particular, for a central mass density $\rho_c = 2.0 \times 10^{18}\, \rm kg/m^3$ with SLy EoS (\ref{20}), we obtain the solutions shown in Fig.~\ref{figure1}.
+This figure shows typical values for the star's mass $M \sim (1.2 - 1.7)\, M_{\odot}$ corresponding to their isotropic pressure.
 As one can see the properties of such stars change considerably when we vary the parameter $\alpha$.
 Indeed, as $\alpha$ increases the surface radius and total mass of the star also increases.
 In Table \ref{table1}, we show how much the mass obtained in EGB gravity varies with respect to its corresponding GR value.
-It is noticeable that for a given value of $\alpha$ in the left plot of Fig. \ref{figure1}, the mass function suffers a small drop after reaching a maximum value near the surface.
+It is noticeable that for a given value of $\alpha$ in the left plot of Fig.~\ref{figure1}, the mass function suffers a small drop after reaching a maximum value near the surface.
 This phenomenon is associated with only the EGB gravity, not with its standard GR counterpart (where the mass function is always increasing as we approach the surface of the star).

 By solving the stellar structure equations for a range of central density values, we can get a family of NSs in $5D$ EGB gravity.
 Figure \ref{figure2} illustrates the mass-radius and mass-central density relations for the SLy nucleonic EoS and different values of $\alpha$.
-We also showed that for the case of GR a smaller central density yields a less massive NS and would lead to less compact object.
+We also showed that for the GR case a smaller central density yields a less massive NS and would lead to less compact object.
 In this perspective, the GB term plays an important role for EGB theory of gravity identifying a substantial deviation on $M-r_{\rm sur}$ relations at which EGB results differ significantly from standard GR in $4D$.
+As a peculiar feature of EGB gravity is that the greatest effect of the parameter $\alpha$ on the global properties of a NS takes place in the high-mass region, while the variations of $\alpha$ produce irrelevant changes for small masses (i.e., at low central energy densities).
+Here it is important to highlight that this qualitative behavior is similar for isotropic non-magnetized NSs in four-dimensional EGB gravity \cite{Bordbar2024}.